What is a new hire welcome letter?

 Example of welcome email for new employee

 We met during your interview, but I’d like to introduce myself again.
-My name is Deb Elliot, and I am the head of human resources at Atlas Publishing.
+My name is Meg Fee, and I’m the Head of Human Resources at Cold River Optical.
 I wanted to reach out and congratulate you personally on your new position as a junior editor!

-Your previous work experience as a copy editor at Hollinger & Michaelson, plus your extensive knowledge of the AP Stylebook, makes you a crucial asset to our company.
+Your previous work experience as a copy editor at Copper Mill Software, plus your extensive knowledge of the AP Stylebook, makes you a crucial asset for our company.
 We are thrilled to have you join the team!

-I’m happy to confirm that your first day of work will be March 28th at 8:30am.
-Please bring two copies of identification and be prepared to complete onboarding paperwork.
-You’ll also sit down with your direct manager, Harry Arnold, and go over your daily responsibilities.
-If there’s time, we hope to have you meet with the senior editing team.
-As you might have noticed during your interview, our office dress code is casual but professional.
+Your first day of work will be March 28th at 8:30am.
+Please bring two forms of identification and be prepared to complete onboarding paperwork.
+You’ll also meet with your direct manager, Charlotte Burt, to review your daily responsibilities.
+If there’s time, you may meet with the senior editing team.
+As you might have noticed during your interview, our office dress code is business casual.

-Please see the attached employee handbook and style guide.
-Occasionally new hires appreciate reviewing these documents beforehand, but it’s not a requirement.
-Don’t hesitate to reach out at deb.ell@atlaspub.biz with any questions about your first day.
+Please check the attached employee handbook and style guide.
+Occasionally, new hires appreciate reviewing these documents beforehand, but it’s not a requirement.
+Don’t hesitate to reach out with any questions about your first day.
 We look forward to seeing you on March 28th!

 All the best,